octocloudlabs/supercharge-docs/docs/walt/lab-6.md

     "https://github.githubassets.com/images/modules/logos_page/Octocat.png";
 ```

-7. Uncomment line 15.
+* Uncomment line 15.

 ```
   // let url =
   // "https://myoctocat.com/assets/images/octocat-accessories.png";

 ```
-8. Change the canvas color on line 30.
+* Change the canvas color on line 30.

 ```
     c.clear("orange");
 ```

-9. Save the file, switch browser tabs and refresh the page (F%).
+* Save the file, switch browser tabs and refresh the page (F5).

 💡 **Instructor tip:**

-> Working with web applications in Codespaces, running a web server on the VM give the learners instant access to a full featured web app.
+> Working with web applications in Codespaces, running a web server on the VM gives the learners instant access to a full featured web app.
 It can work well for front-end development or server side web application.
 Performance of browser based code is the same as running a real site.

 [<a href="/walt/lab-7.html">Go to next lab</a>]